-Provide the completed spreadsheet in electronic format on CD-ROM (or via email) with your response.
+Provide the completed worksheet in electronic format via email (or on CD-ROM) with your response.
 If formulas are used to calculate the field within this sheet, please ensure they remain included in the submitted version.

-In completing the sheet, use the currency in which your accounts are kept.
-This information will be used to verify the cost allocations to the GUC in Section G.
+This information will be used to verify the cost allocations to the goods under consideration in Section G.

-Also, you should be prepared to demonstrate that sales data shown for the goods is a complete record by linking total sales of these goods to relevant financial statements.
+You should be prepared to demonstrate that sales data shown for the goods is a complete record by linking total sales of these goods to relevant financial statements.